DevNickR/BlabberCord/README.md

 ### Commands
 `/select-persona` will start the personas feature and allow you to select a persona.
 This will only apply to the channel its used in and will reset its chat history.
 `/reset-conversation` will reset the chat history of the bot.
+`/add-persona` given a name and a prompt this will save the prompt to your prompts folder (if this folder is not persisted this will not work, mount the Prompts folder to a volume if using docker), a restart will be required for this to allow you to use the new persona.
 ## Features
 ### Personas
 The bot has a personas feature.
 This utilizes the system command available via chat gpt.
 This is an initial prompt that directs chat gpt.
 To use this feature a `.txt` file with the persona name must be placed in the `/Personas` directory.